iknalos/Image-Classifier/README.md

 Each model outputs a confidence probability per class.
 The final prediction is the weighted average of all three votes.

 > **Why not deep learning?**
 > CNN and transformer models achieve higher accuracy on large hyperspectral datasets but require thousands of labelled samples.
-For the small datasets typical in laboratory wine research (6–20 images), the ensemble approach consistently outperforms deep learning while training in seconds rather than hours.
+For small laboratory datasets (6–20 images per class), the ensemble approach consistently outperforms deep learning while training in seconds rather than hours.

 **Research backing:**
-- *ScienceDirect (2024)* — EBM-SVM showed exceptional stability in hyperspectral wine grape classification
+- *ScienceDirect (2024)* — EBM-SVM showed exceptional stability in hyperspectral sample classification
-- *PubMed* — SVM and MLP achieved F1 scores up to 0.99 in grapevine varietal classification using hyperspectral imaging
+- *PubMed* — SVM and MLP achieved F1 scores up to 0.99 in hyperspectral imaging studies
-- *MDPI Remote Sensing (2024)* — SVM and Random Forest among top performers for grape quality grading with HSI
+- *MDPI Remote Sensing (2024)* — SVM and Random Forest among top performers for sample grading with HSI

 ---